Archaeological Museum of Patras: Description

 The museum opened on July 24, 2009.
 The construction plans for the museum were initially announced by the then Minister of Culture, Melina Mercouri.
 However, the construction plans did not materialise until 2004.

 Built on a 28,000 m2 plot of land, with 8,000 square metres of interior spaces, it is the second-largest museum of Greece.
 The area surrounding the museum comprises a 500 m2 pool, a shiny metallic dome and greenery.
 In the near future, the vacant land next to the museum will be turned into a cultural park.

 It houses collections about the history of Patras and the surrounding area from prehistory to the end of Roman times.
 The museum was designed by Bobotis+Bobotis Architects with an original cost of 21.5 million euros that ended up at a total of 25 million.
 It was originally planned to open in 2006, when Patras was the cultural capital of Europe, but despite the construction being ready, the structure remained empty, with the opening being delayed several times.

 The museum has four thematic sections, three of which are permanent and one is periodic.
 The periodic section will be hosting various exhibitions around the year.
 According to the archaeologists of the 6th Antiquity Conservancy, the 70% of the items exhibited are seeing the light of day for the first time in the past thirty years.
-The museum is open Tuesdays - Sundays, from 8am till 8pm during Summer Season (April - October), and from 8am until 3pm during Winter Season (November - March).
+The museum is open Tuesdays - Sundays, from 8 a.m. till 8 p.m. during Summer Season (April - October), and from 8 a.m. until 3 p.m. during Winter Season (November - March).
 The entrance fee for adults is currently 4 euro (August 2011).